 Do you answer email first thing in the morning or leave it until later in the day?

-Generally, I try not to respond to email first thing in the morning.
-I’ll usually check my inbox later in the morning or in the afternoon.
-When I check my email first thing, my morning routine is always derailed.
+I try not to respond to email first thing in the morning.
+I usually check my inbox later in the morning.
+Checking email right after I get out of bed is the number one way to derail my morning routine.

 Do you use any apps or products to enhance your sleep or morning routine?

-Sometimes I’ll listen to an Oprah and Deepak meditation prior to falling asleep.
+- Sometimes I’ll listen to an Oprah and Deepak meditation before falling asleep.
 It always seems to calm my mind.
-I love the meditation app.

-Also, I’m huge fan of Instagram.
+- I’m a huge fan of Instagram.
 I check Instagram in the morning and share my daily photos via the app.
-Right now, Instagram is my favorite place online because it’s such a supportive community.

 How soon do you check your phone in the morning?